 [(vlq x vlq )(Lq x Lq )]X -----> bbt + vlq + bb

-One member of an electrically neutral leptoquark-antileptoquark pair decays (via the "X"), producing an antileptoquark neutrino (vlq) and a neutral meson composed of bottom quarks; the other leptoquark does not decay, but expands to produce a heavy neutral baryon (hyperon) (bbt).
+The anti-member of an electrically neutral leptoquark-antileptoquark pair decays (mediated via the "X" IVB and the leptoquark neutrino), producing a neutral meson composed of bottom-antibottom quarks; the matter leptoquark does not decay, but expands to produce a heavy neutral baryon (hyperon) (bbt), whose "hidden" leptoquark identity charge is balanced by the explicit identity charge of the remaining anti-leptoquark neutrino.
 (One of several possible decay pathways.)

-In a leptoquark, the quarks are compressed by the "X" to "leptonic size", vanishing the color charge ("in the limit" of "asymptotic freedom").
-An electrically neutral leptoquark should decay like a very heavy neutral lepton, producing a leptoquark antineutrino plus energy.
+In a leptoquark, the quarks are compressed by the "X" IVB to "leptonic size", vanishing the color charge ("in the limit of asymptotic freedom").
+An electrically neutral leptoquark should decay like a very heavy neutral lepton, producing a leptoquark antineutrino plus energy in the form of neutral particles (photons, mesons, etc.).
 Once released from the grip of the "X", the quarks in the unreacted leptoquark simply expand under the force of their mutual repulsion to form an electrically neutral heavy baryon (hyperon).
-The electrical neutrality of the leptoquark pair is necessary to allow time for the asymmetric weak force decay to occur; the requirement of electrical neutrality is the reason why baryons must be composed of sub-elementary particles (quarks) bearing partial charges.
+The electrical neutrality of the leptoquark pair is necessary to allow time for the asymmetric weak force decay to occur: the requirement of electrical neutrality is the reason why baryons must be composed of sub-elementary particles (quarks) bearing partial charges which can sum to zero.
 (See: "The Origin of Matter and Information".)